MobileChromeApps/mobile-chrome-apps/CONTRIBUTING.md

-# Contributing to Mobile Chrome Apps
+# Contributing to this Repository

 Thank you for your interest in contributing!